Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 The area under the curve (AUC) provides a measure of how well the model is capable of distinguishing between classes.
 Higher the AUC, better the model is at predicting 0s as 0s and 1s as 1s.

+The orange line representsmodel's performance.
+The closer the orange curve is to the top left corner, the better the model's performance.
+The blue line represents a random classifier (a classifier that makes random predictions without any intelligence).
+It's a baseline to compare your model against.
+Ideally, a model should perform significantly better than this random classifier.
+So the orange curve should be far above this blue line.
+The Area Under the Curve (AUC) measures the entire two-dimensional area underneath the entire ROC curve from (0,0) to (1,1).
+AUC provides an aggregate measure of performance across all possible classification thresholds.
+A model whose predictions are 100% correct has an AUC of 1.0; a model whose predictions are 100% wrong has an AUC of 0.0.

 # Random Forest Model <a name="random-forest-model"></a>